CoastSnap Southwest - Beach Monitoring

 How to Get Involved

-When you are passing by Wembury Beach, look out for our camera mount.
+When you are passing by one of our sites, look out for the camera mount and join in with the coastal monitoring programme:

 - Place your smartphone on its side in the mount so that the camera is facing the beach through the gap. *This is very important, if you don't use the camera cradle we can't use your photo*